Forklift Operator Resume: Examples and Tips

 • How you’ve contributed to current and previous companies

 - DO use action verbs to illustrate your contributions.
-Stating “Inspected and examined stock items for defects and wear” puts you at the forefront of your own achievements.
+Stating “Inspected and examined stock items for defects and wear” uses strong action verbs to put you at the forefront of your own achievements.
 Using more passive language such as “Was responsible for inspecting and analyzing stock items for defects and wear” presents you as a passive employee.

 - DO incorporate both hard (technical) and soft skills in your resume.
 Often candidates will emphasize one set of skills above others, but be sure to provide both technical and soft skills in your resume, and give recruiters a full picture of your abilities.
 Studies show that 67% of hiring managers hire a candidate based on the soft skills they possess, so be sure to list abilities such as attention to detail, critical thinking and ability to be cross-trained, as well as technical abilities such as operations monitoring and machine maintenance.